Aerialtus/EldeRcon/README.md

 * Add buttons for common game commands.
 * Server list file protection
 * Highlight server tabs with new messages?
+* Hide UIDs/IPs from incoming chat messages (on by default?)
 * Learn not to fail at git ;)